dleovl/Bootstrap/README.md

 # roothide Bootstrap FAQ

-**Public downloads are officially out!** Grab your `.tipa` [here](https://github.com/roothide/Bootstrap/releases) (and only here to avoid malware)!
+**Public downloads are officially out!** Grab your `.tipa` [here](https://github.com/roothide/Bootstrap/releases) (and only here to avoid malware)

 If you want something added/revised here, make a pull request or message me on Discord (@dleovl).

-DO NOT UPDATE YOUR PHONE NO MATTER WHAT!
 SpringBoard tweaks *DO NOT WORK* currently by any *OFFICIAL* means.
-This also includes tweaks that rely on daemons.
-Refer to this FAQ for tools you can use that enable SpringBoard support.
+This also includes tweaks that rely on daemons. **Refer to this FAQ for unofficial tools you can use that enable SpringBoard injection.**

 **Has this repository helped you out?
 Give [this repo](https://github.com/dleovl/Bootstrap) a ⭐️ if so!**

 [Join the roothide Discord server](https://discord.com/invite/scqCkumAYp)!
-If you have an issue that isn't listed here, check the [issues](https://github.com/roothide/Bootstrap/issues).
-If it's still not there, ask in the [roothide Discord server](https://discord.com/invite/scqCkumAYp).
+If you have an issue that isn't listed here, check the [GitHub issues](https://github.com/roothide/Bootstrap/issues).
+If your issue isn't mentioned there, and you feel like it isn't good enough to make into a GitHub issue, feel free to ask in the roothide support channels!

 ## Table of Contents
 - [Bootstrap](#bootstrap)